Who We Are

 ADI has accredited member programs across the world.
 Find out where the programs are located.

-If you would like to apply for an assistance dog, please use the Programs Search to find an assistance dog program that serves your area.
+If you would like to apply for an assistance dog, please use the Members Search to find an assistance dog program that serves your area.